dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_compare.rst

       For operations besides *Equal* and *Not Equal*, the input attributes are converted implicitly to the float data type.
-      For the equality operations on vectors, the distance between the vector inputs are used.
+      For the equality operations on vectors, the distance between the vector inputs is used.

 Type A, B
    Controls whether to use an attribute or a single value of the specified data type as an input.